This article explains how to introduce your murder mystery party so that it starts with a bang and not a fizzle!

 One way of introducing players is to get them to introduce themselves.

-The first is to stand everyone in a circle and I then start with someone and ask them to briefly introduce themselves - who they are and maybe a little bit about themselves.
+Ask everyone to stand in a circle and I then start with someone and ask them to briefly introduce themselves - who they are and maybe a little bit about themselves.

 This allows extroverts to have their moment, but does have the disadvantage that secrets may slip out.

-Also, I've found that some people don't know what "briefly" means, and your short five-minute introduction drags on for fifteen minutes or more.
+Be warned, I've found that some people don't know what "briefly" means, and your short five-minute introduction drags on for fifteen minutes or more.
+So be prepared to cut people short if they start to ramble.

 Another way of introducing the characters is for me (as the host) to read through the cast list.